When painting your home, one of the most important decisions you can make is what type of paint to use.

-Remember, its durable coating gives it the extra protection it needs to be able to withstand damage.
+Remember, the durable coating of eggshell paints gives it the extra protection it needs to be able to withstand damage.

-This makes it the only option of the two that you should consider when working outside.
+This makes it the best option of the two that you should consider when working outside.

 By sticking with eggshell paint here, you’ll be able to get the great look you want without having to sacrifice durability or quality.

 With that in mind, do remember that because there are different kinds of eggshell paint (oil-based, etc.), you’ll need to carefully choose the one that’s best suited to your job—no matter if you’re working on the interior or the exterior.